Fiona-T/knot-art/README.md

 #### Sign In Page
 - Sign in form for existing users with the following mandatory fields: username/email address, password
 - Sign up button to submit the form
-- User is redirected to the Shop page after signing in
+- User is redirected to the home page after signing in
 - Also contains a link to the Sign Up page for users who have not yet registered

 #### Shop Page
 - This page displays the products that a user can purchase.
 The products displayed at any time, or how they are displayed, depends on the options the user has chosen from the menu bar, as explained below (default is all items shown)
-- Menu bar at top of the page containing search box, sorting options and filtering options
+- Menu bar at top of the page containing a search box and the category menu for users to filter by category
+- Category menu: The options are All, Living Room, Bedroom, Minis.
+The default is All, and the currently selected option is underlined.
+This menu collapses to a hamburger icon at mobile size.
+Once an option other than All is chosen, then only the products in that category is displayed and the results of the filter are displayed below the page heading, e.g.: *5 products in 'Living Room'*
-- Search: user can enter text and search, the products displayed are those matching the search terms
+- Search: user can enter text and search, the products displayed are those matching the search terms or none if there were no matches.
+The results of the search are shown below the page heading e.g.: *1 result found for 'yellow'*
+- Underneath the page heading is a select box with sorting options
 - Sort by: price (high to low), price (low to high), product name (A - Z), product name (Z - A).
-Products are sorted by the option chosen.
+Products are sorted by the option chosen, taking into account the previous filter or search terms applied (i.e. the sort works on the existing selection of products).
-- Filter by: category.
-Products displayed are only those in that category
 - Each product shows the product name, image, category, price
-- For the admin user, there are additional links for Edit and Delete, as well as a field called Status (i.e. whether the product is active or not).
+- For the admin user, there are additional links for Edit and Delete, as well as a button to either Make the product Active (if it is not active) or Make Inactive (if the product is active).
 - Admin user can see all products even if not active, whereas regular users will only see active products, as these are the products available for purchase
 - Clicking on the product image will bring the user to the product detail page
+- Clicking on the category for a product will filter the page by that category

-#### Product Detail Page
+#### Product Details Page
+- The category menu and search box are shown at the top of the page, these options work as explained above and the results bring the user back to the shop page
-- Displays the product image, product name, category, price, detailed description
+- This page displays the product image, product name, category, price, detailed description
-- Quantity selector with +/- buttons
+- Quantity selector with +/- buttons.
+  - The max quantity that can be selected is 10 and the min is 1.
+  - The + button is disabled once the input boxes reaches 10 and the - button is disabled when the input box is on 1 (so disabled on page load since it loads with a quantity of 1).
+  - The same goes for the up/down arrows inside the input box.
+  - If the user manually types in a number outside of this range then a validation message appears and the add to bag form doesn't submit.
+  - In addition, if the same item is already in the cart and the new quantity being added will bring the new total for that item above 10, then an error message is displayed and the item isn't added to the cart
-- Add to Cart button - when clicked the product is added to the cart and a notification displays beside the cart icon in the header
+- Add to Cart button - when clicked the product is added to the cart with the selected quantity and a notification displays once successfully added (or an error if the item was already in the cart, and the new quantity being added will bring total to above 10 for that item)
-- Back to Shopping button - when clicked brings the user back to the Shop page
+- Back to Shop button - when clicked brings the user back to the Shop page
-- For the Admin user, this page also includes the Edit and Delete links, as well as the status to indicate whether the product is active or not
+- For the Admin user, this page also includes the Edit and Delete links, as well as the button to make the product active or inactive
+- Clicking on the category will bring the user to the shop page, filtered by that category

 #### Bag Page
 - Displays the products currently in the user's cart, or a message if they have not added any items
 - If there are products in the cart:
-  - for each product the following are displayed: Product details (image + product name), Price, Quantity, Subtotal
+  - for each product the following are displayed: Product details (image + product name), Price, Quantity (inside a quantity input, with buttons to amend), Subtotal
   - Underneath quantity is a button to update the quantity (i.e. if the user has changed the quantity)
-  - Underneath subtotal is a button to remove the product from the bag
+  - Underneath the item name is a button to remove the item from the bag
   - Underneath the listed products there is a bag total, then delivery charge (if applicable), and then Grand total
   - the bottom of the page has two buttons: Back to Shop (brings user back to Shop page) and Go to Secure Checkout (brings user to the checkout page)
+  - the totals summary + the Back/Checkout buttons are shown at the top of the page when on smaller screens, to avoid user having to scroll down if they want to go straight to checkout)
 - If there are no products in the cart:
-  - message stating you have not added any items to the cart
+  - message stating you have not added any items to their bag
   - button to go back to the Shop page

 #### Checkout Page